Azure/openai-at-scale/README.md

 ```

 ### Deploy to local environment
+#### Environment variables

-if you alrady set up your Open AI Service, you need to set up your environment variables before you spin up your app.
+if you alrady set up your Azure OpenAI Service, you need to set up your environment variables before you spin up your app.

 ```shell
 export RESOURCE_GROUP=<your resource group name>